-Washington state, site of the first confirmed case of the novel coronavirus in the country on Jan.
-20, also became the nation’s first epicenter of the outbreak on Feb.
-29 with the publicly announced death of a person, at a Kirkland hospital, and an eruption of cases at a nursing home.
+Washington state, site of the nation’s first confirmed case of the novel coronavirus on Jan.
+20, also became the first U.S. epicenter of the outbreak on Feb.
+29 with the publicly announced death of a patient at a Kirkland hospital and an eruption of cases at a Kirkland nursing home.

 CORONAVIRUS IN WASHINGTON

 The outbreak that started in Wuhan, China, in early December was classified as a pandemic by the World Health Organization on March 11.
 Confirmed cases have reached millions, and deaths are climbing.
 Global numbers lag by a day since they are based on multiple data sources compiled by Johns Hopkins University Center for Systems Science and Engineering (CSSE) and may differ from the Washington State Department of Health numbers.